• Skip to primary navigation

 For example, your foot is thirty cm long, and you won’t be able to fit in a skate that is twenty-five cm long, will you?

-There are more reasons to it.
+There are more reasons for it.
 We will dig a little.

-To avoid blisters: If you end up buying a wrong sized pair of skate for you, you face an amount of pain during the skating.
+To avoid blisters: If you end up buying the wrong sized pair of skates for you, you face an amount of pain during the skating.
 It will cause you to blister and hinder your skating ability.

 To decrease risk: Undersized or oversized skate brings the risk of taking injuries.
 Many newcomers do these mistakes.
-They buy skates of their own choice and end up twisting ankles or blisters, and some extent severe knocks with things around.
+They buy skates of their own choice and end up twisting ankles or blisters and to some extent severe knocks with things around.

 How should hockey skates fit?